Gifts and invitations

 • For a legitimate business purpose;

-• Authorized by a specific policy or validated by a manager and registered in the applicable Gift Register*.
+• Authorized by a specific policy, approved by the relevant persons identified in the internal policy and registered in the applicable gift register.

 In case of doubt it is recommended to politely refuse the gift.